isomerpages/govtech-gobusiness-main/_covid-19/06b-financialscheme.md

 ## Financial Schemes

+Here are the schemes currently available to help businesses get funding and financial assistance.

 #### Special Situation Fund for Startups (SSFS)

 * EDBI, the corporate investment arm of Economic Development Board (EDB), and SEEDS Capital, the investment arm of Enterprise Singapore, will administer the $285 million SSFS to provide financing support for promising startups based in Singapore.